Communication

 Most people think they are good listeners.
 They are usually just waiting for their turn to talk.
 Real active listening skills are different, and they are the quiet engine behind every strong team, every solid relationship, and every conversation that actually changes something.

 I have led teams for over a decade, and the single habit that separated my best managers from the rest was not strategy or charisma.
 It was the ability to make the other person feel completely heard.
+That single habit is a critical skill, and it may be the most underrated communication tool in any manager's kit.

 Quick answer

 Active listening is the practice of fully concentrating on a speaker, understanding their message, and responding thoughtfully instead of just hearing words.
 You build it with attention, eye contact, reflective questions, and withholding judgment until the speaker finishes.
+It is the foundation of effective communication in any relationship.

 Key takeaways